ISN-Zurich/Momo/README.rst

 What is Momo?
 #############

-Momo is the time tracking application used by employees of the International Relations and Security Network (ISN), located in Zurich, Switzerland.
+Momo is the time tracking application used at the International Relations and Security Network (ISN).

 The name is taken from the lead character in Michael Ende’s novel: “The Neverending Story”.

 As time plays a major role in the story, we felt it would be an apt name for our application.

 *******************